hpe-dev-incubator/hpe-dev-portal/content/blog/working-with-benk-a-storage-provisioning-and-io-performance-benchmark-suite-for-kubernetes.md

 A good exercise for the reader could be to factor in latency in the report to understand the impact, which there will be as performance plateaus when you add more workload usually result in higher latency.
 How high?

-# More sequencers!
+# More sequencers and examples!

 There’s also a `sequencer-cluster.sh` script that allows users to orchestrate load generation across multiple clusters attached to one or many storage systems to isolate problems with high concurrency.
 The possibilities are quite endless.

-Learn more about multi-cluster scaling in [the GitHub repo](https://github.com/hpe-storage/benk#multi-cluster-testing).
+Learn more about multi-cluster scaling in [the GitHub repository](https://github.com/hpe-storage/benk#multi-cluster-testing).

+You'll also find more practical examples in [the GitHub repository](https://github.com/hpe-storage/benk/tree/main/examples) stemming from real world performance testing conducted by the HPE Hybrid Cloud solutions team.

 # Summary